morea-framework/morea-framework.github.io/docs/change-hi/admin-editing.md

 2. When ready for publication, Philip will create a new page in the Change-HI/EDU site that contains the document, translated into Markdown format.
 3. If minor changes need to be made, then a Change-HI administrator can use the following process to make the edits.

-## Editing an existing Change-HI/EDU document
+## Edit a document

+Later, you will learn how to create and add new documents.
+For now, let's just learn how to make changes to an existing document, which is thankfully pretty easy.

 ### Login to GitHub